Neutron scattering and muSR investigations of the spin liquid state with quenched disorder in LuCuGaO4: Results

+The inverse magnetic susceptibility shows a linear region at high temperature, and a downward curving form at lower temperature, in common with many frustrated magnets, even where the correlations are known to be antiferromagnetic.
 We have fitted the inverse magnetic susceptibility to the Curie-Weiss law between 50 K and 300 K, obtaining $\theta_{CW} = -62.1\pm1.8$ K .
-This is somewhat smaller than the previously reported value (-69 K), but in Ref.~\onlinecite{cava_1998} the fitting range appears to be restricted to 50 K to 150 K. The magnetic moment obtained from the Curie constant is $2.2 \pm 0.03 ~\mu_\mathrm{B}$ per Cu$^{2+}$ (the expected value for $S = 1/2$ is 1.7 $\mu_\mathrm{B}$ atom$^{-1}$), and the effective moment at 295 K is $\mu_{\mathrm{eff}}\equiv\sqrt{8\chi T}=1.73 \pm 0.06 ~\mu_\mathrm{B}$ per Cu$^{2+}$.
-The effective moment falls at low temperature where the inverse susceptibility becomes non-linear, indicating increasing antiferromagnetic spin correlations.
-At these temperatures there is no discernible splitting between field cooled and zero field cooled measurements.
+This is somewhat smaller than the previously reported value (-69 K), but in ~\cite{cava:1998} the fitting range is restricted to the temperature range 50 K to 150 K. The effective magnetic moment, $\mu_\mathrm{eff}$, obtained from the Curie constant is $2.2 \pm 0.03 ~\mu_\mathrm{B}$ per Cu$^{2+}$ (the expected value for $S = 1/2$ is 1.7 $\mu_\mathrm{B}$ atom$^{-1}$).
+The high temperature moment defined as $\mu_\mathrm{HT}\equiv\sqrt{8\chi T}=1.73 \pm 0.06 ~\mu_\mathrm{B}$ per Cu$^{2+}$ at 295 K. The two are expected to agree in a true Curie law regime where $\theta_{CW} \ll T$, which is not really the case in these measurements.
+At low temperature where the inverse susceptibility becomes non-linear, $\mu_\mathrm{HT}$ falls, indicating increasing antiferromagnetic spin correlations.
+There is no discernible splitting between field cooled and zero field cooled histories at any temperature in this measurement.

-We have also fitted the entire temperature dependence of the inverse susceptibility with a model of ``orphan'' spins~\cite{schiffer_1997}.
+One possible explanation of the enhanced low temperature susceptibility is a population of isolated or ``orphan'' spins~\cite{schiffer:1997,isoda:2008}, which could be quite reasonable in a material with strong quenched disorder.
+However, a general explanation of this feature, which may be observed even in materials with very weak disorder is still debated (see ~\cite{isoda:2008} and references therein).
+We have also fitted the entire temperature dependence of the inverse susceptibility with the model of orphan spins~\cite{schiffer:1997}.
 This is essentially a Curie-Weiss law with an additional Curie contribution due to isolated spins, which is expected to become dominant at low temperature.
-Since these spins are, in principle, isolated, they should have $\theta_{CW} = 0$.
-In this case $\theta_{CW1} = -67 \pm 2.9$ K, $\mu_{1} = 2.1\pm0.008~ \mu_\mathrm{B}$, $\theta_{CW2} = 1.5 \pm 0.8$ K and $\mu_{2} = 0.33 \pm 0.06~\mu_\mathrm{B}$.
-The downward curving form of $\chi^{-1}$ is a rather general feature of many frustrated antiferromagnets (see Ref.~\onlinecite{isoda_2008} and references therein) and the reality of the orphan spins remains debatable\cite{schiffer_1997,isoda_2008}.
+Since these spins are, in principle, isolated, they should have $\theta_{CW2} = 0$.
+In this case $\theta_{CW1} = -67 \pm 2.9$ K and $\theta_{CW2} = 1.5 \pm 0.8$ K. The ratio of effective moments implies a population of orphan spins between 19 and 16 \% depending respectively if they are assumed to individually carry moments of 1.7 $\mu_\mathrm{B}$, as for a general spin-1/2; or 2.1 $\mu_\mathrm{B}$ as the majority spins in this compound appear to do.
+As mentioned above, the downward curving form of $\chi^{-1}$ is a rather general feature of many frustrated antiferromagnets and the reality of the orphan spins~\cite{schiffer:1997} has been debated in specific cases~\cite{mendelsscgoprl,bono,Olariu:2008jk}, and in general~\cite{isoda:2008}.